9.6 Advanced-Topic Awareness and State Scope Limits

 Key Takeaways

-- Advanced-topic awareness means recognizing terms and risks, not assuming permission to perform advanced or medical services.
+- Advanced-topic awareness means recognizing terms and risks (dermaplaning, microdermabrasion, nano infusion, chemical peels, light/energy devices), NOT assuming authority to perform them.

-- When unsure, choose the answer that verifies authority and avoids making medical claims.
+- When unsure, choose the answer that verifies authority, screens contraindications, follows the label, obtains required consent, and avoids medical claims or diagnosis.

 Awareness Is Not Permission

 The current NIC National Esthetics Theory Examination Candidate Information Bulletin is effective September 1, 2025 and revised March 1, 2026.
-It lists 110 total items, 100 weighted items, and 90 minutes.
-Its two domains are Scientific Concepts at 55 percent and Skin Care and Services at 45 percent.
+It lists 110 total items, 100 weighted items, and 90 minutes, with two domains: Scientific Concepts at 55 percent and Skin Care and Services at 45 percent.
+The Skin Care and Services domain explicitly includes "basic knowledge of advanced topics and treatments" such as dermaplaning, nano infusion, and microdermabrasion, which is exactly why awareness items appear without granting permission to perform.

 Scope Questions to Ask

-Before any advanced service, ask whether the state allows it for estheticians, whether additional training or a separate credential is required, whether supervision is required, and whether the client has contraindications.
-Also ask whether the product or device is labeled for the intended use and whether the facility has protocols for consent, documentation, sanitation, emergency response, and referrals.
+Before any advanced service, confirm: does the state allow it for estheticians at your license level; is additional training or a separate credential required; is supervision required; does the client have contraindications; is the product or device labeled for the intended use; and does the facility have protocols for consent, documentation, sanitation, emergency response, and referral?

 | Topic type | Safe national-study framing |